Biodiversity

 "The truth is, every one of us, no matter who we are or where we live, can and must play a part in restoring nature".
 Sir David Attenborough 2023

 Sustainable Hayfield Biodiversity group was formed in late 2021 as a sub-group of Sustainable Hayfield.
-We are a core group of likeminded individuals who have a keen interest in the diversity of our environment.
+We are a core group of likeminded individuals who have a keen interest in the biodiversity of our environment.

 We have a broad aim of identifying, maintaining and improving the biodiversity within the Hayfield area, whilst raising awareness amongst and encouraging engagement of the local community.
-We believe that people need to be aware of environmental issues in order to care about them and that only if people care about the environment will they protect it.
+We believe that people need to be aware of environmental issues in order to care about them and that only if people care about the environment will they want to protect it.

 1 comment: